NVIDIA-AI-IOT/tao-toolkit-triton-apps/docs/configuring_the_client.md

 The model repository is the location on the Triton Server, where the model served from.
 Triton expects the models in the model repository to be follow the layout defined [here](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md#repository-layout).

-A sample model repository for an Pose_classification model would have the following contents.
+A sample model repository for a Pose_classification model would have the following contents.

 ```text
 model_repository_root/